Museum of London

 An art gallery within the Southbank Centre in central London.
 Its massive and extensive use of exposed concrete construction are features typical of Brutalist architecture.
 The Hayward does not house a permanent collection.
 Instead, it hosts three or four major temporary exhibitions of modern or contemporary artworks each year.

-Discover more attractions in Greater London, where Museum of London is located
+Discover More Attractions in Greater London, Home of Museum of London

 Greater London is a ceremonial county of England that makes up the majority of the London region.
 This region forms the administrative boundaries of London and is organised into 33 local government districts—the 32 London boroughs and the City of London, which is located within the region but is separate from the county.